Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/wolv/fa_wolv-add-button.en.md

 ---
-title: adding a button in the toolbar or in line WebObjectListView
+title: Adding a button in the toolbar or in line WebObjectListView
 sidebar: flexberry-aspnet_sidebar
 keywords: Flexberry ASP-NET
 toc: true